 Beyond monitoring, Agent Monitor enables proactive security controls:

-For organizations concerned about coding agent security risks, Agent Monitor transforms invisible agent activity into observable, controllable operations with policy enforcement aligned with OMB AI governance requirements.
+For organizations concerned about coding agent security risks, Agent Monitor transforms invisible agent activity into observable, controllable operations with policy enforcement aligned with internal AI governance requirements.

 Enterprise Data Integration: Pre-Built Connectors

 MintMCP includes production-ready connectors that eliminate custom development for common enterprise integrations.
-These connectors come with built-in authentication, monitoring, and governance controls—ready for immediate deployment.
+These connectors come with built-in authentication, monitoring, and governance controls, ready for deployment.

 Elasticsearch Integration